path1337/Discord-Actvities-Slash-Command-Bot/README.md

 # Discord-Actvities-Slash-Command-Bot
-A simple Discord Bot which starts Activities in Channel with one Slash Command.
+A simple Discord Bot which starts Activities in a Voice Channel with one Slash Command.

 Start a Voice Activity with one Command